 The Institute of Food and Agricultural Sciences (IFAS) is an Equal Opportunity Institution authorized to provide research, educational information and other services only to individuals and institutions that function with non-discrimination with respect to race, creed, color, religion, age, disability, sex, sexual orientation, marital status, national origin, political opinions or affiliations.
 For more information on obtaining other UF/IFAS Extension publications, contact your county's UF/IFAS Extension office.
 U.S. Department of Agriculture, UF/IFAS Extension Service, University of Florida, IFAS, Florida A & M University Cooperative Extension Program, and Boards of County Commissioners Cooperating.
 Nick T. Place, dean for UF/IFAS Extension.

+found in early and expanded lesions.
+Virulent spot occurs on mature, severely infected fruit at the end of the season.
+Virulent spot symptoms can appear postharvest on apparently symptomless fruit, sometimes in transit to markets.
 Despite the unsightliness of black spot lesions, they rarely cause internal fruit rot, so those fruit that remain on the tree until ripe are still suitable for processing.
 Significant fruit drop is a common symptom in heavily infected groves.